 Far too many drivers don’t understand how motor vehicle insurance really works.
 Your policy protects you from liability in the event that you caused an accident.
 That way, you don’t have to pay for property damage or injuries that result from a collision you caused.
 When someone else causes a crash, their insurance will pay for your damages.

 However, not everyone carries adequate insurance.
 There is always the risk that the person and the other vehicle does not have insurance.
 They could also only carry state minimum insurance, which may not cover all of your medical expenses or the cost of replacing your vehicle.
 Kentucky only requires $25,000 in property damage coverage and $25,000 for one injured person or $50,000 for multiple injured parties in a crash.

 In situations where the other driver does not have insurance, you may have insurance coverage.
 However, you need to plan ahead for that possibility.
 Investing in a rider for uninsured and underinsured drivers is the best way to prevent financial liability in a crash caused by another driver.

 Sometimes, insurance simply won’t offset your losses or offers an inadequate settlement.
 When that happens, you need to consider the potential benefits of a personal injury lawsuit.
-Holding a negligent or poor driver responsible for the injuries and property damage they cause can help you financially recover after a crash.
+With the help of a Lexington car accident lawyer, holding a negligent or poor driver responsible for the injuries and property damage they cause can help you financially recover after a crash.